7 Steps To Cleansing The Mind

 The subconscious mind, the reptile brain, stores information, controls our breathing, movements, whatever we do without actually thinking, which is pretty much everything!
 The subconscious is in charge of our fight or flight responses.
 The moment you go on autopilot, your subconscious is in control.
 The conscious mind is the area we use for reasoning, imagination, abstract thought, and language.
 Here is where all the analysis takes place, where you can choose.
 You can only choose once you become aware and have cleaned your past conditioning.

-I believe the process of cleansing the mind is simple; we must focus on what we feed the brain.
+How do we become aware?
+We must focus on what we feed the brain.
 At first, this may be a difficult task to do, because we spend most of the day unaware of what goes on.
 But once you start detecting the pattern, the process becomes more manageable.

 Step One: Begin by eliminating useless TV watching.